 - 1. Underground inspection.
-Is to be made after trenches or ditches are excavated, underground duct and fuel piping installed, and before any backfill is put in place. - 2.
+To be made after trenches or ditches are excavated, underground duct and fuel piping installed, and before any backfill is put in place. - 2.
 Rough-in inspection.
-Is to be made after the roof, framing, fire blocking and bracing are in place and all ducting, and other concealed components are complete, and prior to the installation of wall or ceiling membranes and includes mechanical provisions of the energy code and approved calculations provisions. - 3.
+To be made after the roof, framing, fireblocking and bracing are in place and all ducting, and other concealed components are complete, and prior to the installation of wall or ceiling membranes. - Includes mechanical provisions of the energy code and approved energy calculation provisions. - 3.
 Final inspection.
-Is to be made after the building is complete, the mechanical system is in place and properly connected, and the structure is ready for occupancy.
+To be made after the building is complete, the mechanical system is in place and properly connected, and the structure is ready for occupancy.